erica-kane/erica-kane.github.io/index.md

 # About Me

-My name is Erica McGovern and I am from Belfast, Northern Ireland.
-I recently graduated from a Criminology undergraduate course at the University of Leeds, where I currently study as a first year MSc/PhD student.
-I am a beginner programmer, with experience in basic R and Python.
+My name is [Erica McGovern](https://www.linkedin.com/in/erica-mcgovern-65356b140/) and I am from Belfast, Northern Ireland.
+I recently graduated with an BSc in Criminal Justice and Criminology (Quantitative)(International) from the Univeristy of Leeds.
+I am currently a first year [CDT](https://datacdt.org) student, working towards an MSc and PhD.
+I am a beginner programmer, with experience in R for data cleaning, analysis, and representation.
+I have some basic Python experience, and I am currently working on broadening my knowledge of the langauge as it will be essential throughout my PhD project.

-Please enjoy my first ever Python project, consisting of two agent based models which create and move agents inside an environment.
+## PhD Project

+Click here to find out more about my PhD project.

-# Projects
+## Programming Projects

 [GEOG5995M Programming for Social Science Core Skills: Assignment 1](projects.md)